 The "Flag Records" screen is displayed next (or straight away if you chose this option after finding matches).
 Here you enter the matching score at and above which you want duplicate records removed.
-It defaults to the Minimum score to report:
+It defaults to the Minimum score to report (on page 98):